Hunted Species – The death wish

-"I've been watching over you these last battles, and you prove to be extremely competent in the art of aerial war, but also imaginative, and I would say, deadly efficient," spoke Megatron, now brushing Starscream's cheek, absent-mindedly, "I have pondered how I could reward such talents, and I have now the occasion to do so!"
+"I've been watching over you these last battles, and you prove to be extremely competent in the art of aerial warfare, but also imaginative, and I would say, deadly efficient," Megatron spoke, now brushing Starscream's cheek, absent-mindedly, "I have pondered how I could reward such talents, and I have now the opportunity to do so!"

 "But Megatron, you don't need to..."

-"Shhh!"
-The index of Megatron warningly pointed at Starscream, silencing him, "How many times do I have to tell you to never interrupt me?
+"Shh!"
+The index of Megatron warningly pointed at Starscream, silencing him.
+"How many times do I have to tell you to never interrupt me?
 As you know, Skydust, the current Air Commander, has been incapacitated for a long time, if not permanently.
 I want you to replace him, as Air Commander, and fourth in command of the Decepticon army!"

 Starscream's optics almost bulged out of his face and his mouth outlined an "Oh!" of surprise, awe, and joy... every strong feelings that can go through a young spark, promoted to a senior rank.
-It sent him straight in the arms of Megatron, chanting like a litany: "Oh, thank you, Sir!
+It sent him straight into Megatron's arms, chanting like a litany: "Oh, thank you, Sir!
 My Lord, I will be loyal to you till the end!"

 Megatron swayed a little, and after a few seconds, pushed him back gently, but firmly.

 "I'm sorry, Sir!
-I didn't mean-" stuttered the flyer, realizing what he had just done. "- I'm sorry for being over familiar."
+I didn't mean-" the flier stuttered, realizing what he had just done. "- I'm sorry for being over familiar."

-Was it him, or were Megatron's optics shining in an unusually soft light, and his lips outlining a kind of genuine smile?
+Was it him, or were Megatron's optics shining in an unusually soft glow, and his lips outlining a kind of genuine smile?

-"Never do it again-" said Megatron, "- and now, you are dismissed.
+"Never do it again-" Megatron warned him, "- and now, you are dismissed.
 Be ready for this afternoon's meeting, I will officially announce my decision to my other officers."

 Starscream bowed as he had never bowed before, and he left the office in awe.